strontic/strontic.github.io/xcyclopedia/library/nddeapi.dll-06062D05857A2A8743E7BBD1CD290255.md

 ## Possible Misuse

 *The following table contains possible examples of `nddeapi.dll` being misused.
-While `nddeapi.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `nddeapi.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --